Object that hit Air NZ flight from Christchurch remains a mystery

 Passengers on flight NZ5759 were heading for Dunedin just after 7pm when they were told the plane had to be turned around because it had "hit something'' and needed to be checked further.

-The aircraft turned back towards Christchurch at 7.40pm, Flight Radar 24 shows.
+The aircraft, an ATR-72 turboprop, turned back towards Christchurch at 7.40pm, Flight Radar 24 shows.
 It landed safely at 8pm.

 Asked whether investigations had shown what the object was, an airline spokeswoman said this morning that they would not be commenting further at this stage.